 In September 2019, the Company entered into the September 2019 Exchange Agreement.
 Under the September 2019 Exchange Agreement the Company issued to the Holders 1,576 shares of Series B-1 Preferred Stock.
 Each share of Series B-1 Preferred Stock had an aggregate stated value of \$1,000 and was convertible into shares of common stock at a price equal to the greater of (i) \$0.9494, or (ii) the average of the volume-weighted average price of the Common Stock on the principal securities exchange or trading market on which the Common Stock is then trading on each of the 15 trading days immediately preceding such exchange (subject to adjustment to reflect stock splits and similar events).
 Immediately following the exchange under the September 2019 Exchange Agreement, there were an aggregate of 1,659,996 shares of common stock issuable upon conversion of the Series B-1 Preferred Stock (without giving effect to the limitation on conversion described below).
+After giving effect to the Reverse Stock Split effected in December 2020, the conversion price of the Series B-1 Preferred Stock would be \$15.1904 per share and the aggregate shares of common stock issuable upon conversion of the Series B-1 Preferred Stock would be 103,749 shares.
 The Series B Preferred Stock is convertible at any time at the option of the Holders; provided that the Holders are prohibited from converting shares of Series B Preferred Stock into shares of common stock if, as a result of such conversion, such Holders (together with certain affiliates and "group" members of such Holders) would beneficially own more than 4.985% of the total number of shares of common stock then issued and outstanding.
 The Series B Preferred Stock is not redeemable.
 In the event of the Company's liquidation, dissolution or winding up, the Holders will receive an amount equal to \$0.0001 per share, plus any declared but unpaid dividends, and thereafter will share ratably in any distribution of the Company's assets with holders of common stock and with the holders of any shares of any other class or series of capital stock of the Company entitled to share in such remaining assets of the Company (including Series A Preferred Stock on an as-converted basis.
 With respect to rights upon liquidation, the Series B Preferred Stock ranks senior to the common stock, on parity with the Series A Preferred Stock, if any is then outstanding, and junior to existing and future indebtedness.
 Except as otherwise required by law (or with respect to approval of certain actions involving the Company's organizational documents that materially and adversely affect the holders of Series B Preferred Stock), the Series B Preferred Stock does not have voting rights.
 The Series B Preferred Stock is not subject to any price-based anti-dilution protections and does not provide for any accruing dividends, but provides that holders of Series B Preferred Stock will participate in any dividends on the common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
-The Series B-1 Certificate of Designation and the Series B-2 Certificate of Designation also provide for partial liquidated damages in the event that the Company fails to timely convert shares of Series B-1 Preferred Stock or Series B-2 Preferred Stock, respectively, into Common Stock in accordance with the applicable Certificate of Designation.
-As of December 31, 2019, 1,576 shares of Series B-1 Preferred Stock have been converted into 1,659,996 shares of common stock.
+The Series B-1 Certificate of Designation and the Series B-2 Preferred Stock, respectively, into Common Stock in accordance with the applicable Certificate of Designation.
+As of December 31, 2019, 1,576 shares of Series B-1 Preferred Stock have been converted into 103,749 shares of common stock.